 This course provides an opportunity to enhance the review and expansion of the essential skills of the Spanish language.
 Emphasis is placed on the continuing study of authentic and representative literary and cultural texts through the use of various supplementary learning media and materials.
 Upon completion, students should be able to communicate spontaneously and accurately with increasing complexity and sophistication.
+This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.

-Class Lab Credit SPI 113 Intro.
-To Spanish Inter 3 0 3
+SPI 113 Intro.
+To Spanish Inter